Freshford, County Kilkenny: History

 The village is the site of a monastery dating to the early 7th century.
 The Irish name achadh úr has historically been anglicised as Aghour (1318) Achure (1480) Achour (1480) Awchoor (1905), and similar.

 Towards the end of the 8th century the Ui Duach were driven out and the Ui Bairche reigned again.
 Then in 836 the Vikings arrived and in one daring raid burnt the Church of St Lachtain.
 In 899 the death of Ceannfaeladh mac Cormac who was Airchinneach of Achadh occurred.
 In 1026 the Ui Bairche were defeated by the Leixians and soon after were replaced as chieftains by the O'Braonains, who in turn were forced back towards Castlecomer by the arrival of the Normans.

 In the year 1111, a synod, or meeting of bishops, was held at Rathbrasall, County Tipperary, which divided Ireland into dioceses.
 All small dioceses disappeared and Freshford became part of the diocese of Kilkenny, Laois and Offaly.

 In 1169 a major battle was fought near Freshford when Dermot McMurrough and his Norman allies defeated Domhnall McGiolla Padraig of Ossory at the pass of Achadh Úr following a three-day battle.
 There is much speculation as to the exact location of the battle – the late Padraig McCarthaigh was in no doubt—he placed it at Clashacrow.
 The Norman invasion also brought the Shortalls to Freshford where they built Castles at Ballylarkin, Kilrush, Kiloshulan, and Tubrid.
 Also, the Purcell family to Lismaine, Clone and Foulksrath, the Mountgarrett family to Ballyragget, Ballyconra, Lodgepark and Balleen, and the Grace family to Tullaroan.

 The Romanesque doorway of St. Lachtain's Church of Ireland church in Freshford is one of only two such portal designs remaining in the country, the other being at Clonfert.
 The sandstone doorway is all that is left of the original church which was built in 1100, the present St Lachtain's having been built in 1731.
-An inscription over the door in Irish reads 'A prayer for Niamh daughter of Corc and for Mathgamhan Ó Chiarmeic, by whom was made this church.'
+An inscription over the door in Irish translates to 'A prayer for Niamh daughter of Corc and for Mathgamhan Ó Chiarmeic, by whom was made this church.'
 It is located in the centre of the village on the R693 regional road.